 The Manhattans are currently a quartet, featuring Gerald Alston, Blue Lovett, David Tyson and Troy May.
-A powerful documentary was shown recently on the popular television series, Unsung.
-This widely popular program gave an impressive perspective of The Manhattans' amazing life story.
+A compelling documentary was shown recently on the popular television series, Unsung.
+This widely popular program gave an impressive perspective of The Manhattans' fantastic life story.

 Other vital members of The Manhattans, introduced by Blue Lovett, include Troy May, who has a love for music and the arts.
-Based on an article in Wikipedia, Troy, attended school with such talented individuals as "Kadeem Hardison (#A Different World), Malek Yoba (New York Undercover), Lisa Lisa (Cult Jam) among others."
-Troy has been with the The Manhattans for twenty years.
-He explained that the honorary ceremony for Blue was, "bitter sweet."
-Troy acknowledged that because of Blue, he has experienced the opportunity to travel all over the world to such places as South Africa, which he enjoyed visiting.
-Toward the end of the interview Troy explained, "I am looking forward to tonight."
+Based on an article in Wikipedia, Troy attended school with such talented individuals as "Kadeem Hardison (#A Different World), Malek Yoba (New York Undercover), Lisa Lisa (Cult Jam) among others."
+Troy has been with The Manhattans for twenty years.
+He explained that the honorary ceremony for Blue was, "bittersweet."
+Troy acknowledged that because of Blue, he had experienced the opportunity to travel all over the world to such places as South Africa, which he enjoyed visiting.
+Toward the end of the interview, Troy explained, "I am looking forward to tonight."

-David Tyson, is also a current member who grew up around music.
-The Wikipedia article expressed that, "His brother Ron Tyson, of The Temptations always had groups singing in the basement of his mother's home when he was a child.
+David Tyson is also a current member who grew up with music.
+The Wikipedia article expressed that, "His brother Ron Tyson, of The Temptations, always had groups singing in the basement of his mother's home when he was a child.
 He discovered his love of music as a child by watching and listening to his brother's group at The Uptown Theater in Philadelphia."
-One day Tyson received a call that Blue Lovett, wanted a tenor for The Manhattans. ". . .world renown Cholly Atkins connected him with Blue Lovett for an audition.
-Blue liked his audition and he was hired."
-Lovett, Alston, May and Tyson, continue to carry out this legacy of awe inspiring music.
+One day Tyson received a call that Blue Lovett wanted a tenor for The Manhattans. "... world renown Cholly Atkins connected him with Blue Lovett for an audition.
+Blue liked his audition, and he was hired."
+Lovett, Alston, May, and Tyson continue to carry out this legacy of excellent music.

 The current band members are Justice Butler, on Drums, Howie Robbins, Keyboards, Jason Simons, Bass Guitar, Mark Bowers, Lead and Rhythm Guitar, Andre DeBourg, Production Manager of Sound, Tom Selsey, Stage Manager and Dwight Fields, Mr. Everything.
-Over the years, these individuals have contributed to the masterful sounds and functioning of The Manhattans, by presenting outstanding background music, excellent sound technology, unique attire and management.
+Over the years, these individuals have contributed to the robust sounds and functioning of The Manhattans, by presenting outstanding background music, excellent sound technology, different attire, and management.

-Immediately, this impelling group went right into a doo wop, that included Kenny Kelly.
-They performed their hit, When We're Made As One.
-They were once again The Manhattans, that I remembered.
+Immediately, this impelling group went right into a doo-wop, that included Kenny Kelly.
+They performed their hit When We're Made As One.
+They were once again The Manhattans that I remembered.
 Gerald Alston, with his explosive voice that harmoniously blended with Blue's, base of perfection, along with Tyson and Troy.
-I was transcended into that teenage girl, who was a lover of beautiful love songs that expressed what I was experiencing in my life.
+Transcended into that teenage girl, who was a lover of beautiful love songs that expressed what I was experiencing in my life.
 The Manhattans, along with their band, still had it.
 It was as though they had not missed a step.
 Each member of the group may have grayed a little externally, but their musical talents did not miss a beat.
 Their voices and music resonated throughout Birchmere Music Hall.
-For more than fifty years, The Manhattans, have proven that their music will be embraced for generations to come.
+For more than fifty years, The Manhattans, have proven that their music will embrace generations to come.
 Their music still mingles perfectly with the music of today.
-As their fans, we must continue to transcend with them in pursuit of outstanding music.
+Like their fans, we must continue to transcend with them in pursuit of outstanding music.